 Change the Air Filter

-A dirty filter prevents proper airflow over the coils.
-Change the filter even if it looks clean.
-Proper airflow is needed for the AC system to operate efficiently.
+Even if it looks clean, change the filter.
+Adequate airflow is needed for the AC system to operate efficiently.

 Clean the AC Coils